buvis/docs/src/catalogue/promcord.md

 ## Description

-Discord bot that provides metrics from a Discord server
+Discord bot that provides metrics from a Discord server.

 ## k8 at home search